Nemeas/100-days-of-code/log.md

 **Thoughts**: Still missing some way of modifying the min-max range.
 I want the player to have a set min-max based on the lvl, but it should be tweeked if the player suddenly fails a lot, to make it a wee bit easyer, and the range should be increased as the player progress.

 Just had an idea..
 Of how to increase difficulty without having to just tweek the min-max.
 The size of the buttons could decrease as the player progress, and even better; move.
 They can float around, or even better; "flow" using the accelerometer, so that they suddenly seem to "float on water".

+### Day 20: 06.08.2018
+**Today's progress**: Refactoring code to make it less chaotic!

+**Thoughts**: It took some time, but I eventually figured out that the only way this state-machine was going to not bug so much was to refactor out as much as possible to try to create some kind of single-responsibility-thingie, and it worked!
+The bug no longer is.

+Have to test more now that there are less bugs.
+Also I'm wondering if I should create some kind of dev-hack to set the lvl, because now I have to play several stages in order to lvl enough to play on the more advanced lvls.